Namaste Trump: Main event

-The main event at the stadium was organised in the afternoon and was the highlight of the President's visit to India.
-The event served as a platform for the US President and Indian Prime Minister to display their friendly relationship with each other.
+The main event at the stadium was the highlight of the President's visit to India, serving as a platform for the US President and Indian Prime Minister to display their friendly relationship with each other.
 While initial reports suggested that Trump would inaugurate the Motera Stadium, it was later disregarded as "speculation and assumption".

 Taj Mahal visit

 Trump also visited the Taj Mahal in Agra, Uttar Pradesh on the same day.
 In Agra, the Chief Minister of Uttar Pradesh, Yogi Adityanath welcomed the President and the First Lady on their arrival at Agra Airport.
 An exposition event with 3000 cultural artists showcasing the art and culture of various regions in India also took place.
 The Trump family then visited the Taj Mahal informally, with no official personnel except the tour guide, and protective personnel such as the United States Secret Service and India's National Security Guard.

 Banquet and trade deals

 After visiting the Taj Mahal, the President and his family headed towards New Delhi, to stay at the ITC Maurya, which was heavily surrounded by security personnel from both countries.
 They also attended the dinner banquet hosted by the President of India Ram Nath Kovind.
 The next day, the First Lady visited Sarvodaya Vidyalaya Senior Secondary Co-Educational school in Nanakpura, South Delhi.
 President Trump and Prime Minister Modi addressed common issues such as 5G connectivity, trade deals, and signed a US$3 billion defense deal.